 Cecília Rego Pinheiro (PhD '03) works as a free-lance translator and has published translations of Yeats, Cummings, Dickinson, Dorothy Parker and Nancy Mitford.
 She has recently edited a volume of Vitorino Nemésio's letters.

 Susana Rosa (PhD '10) has applied to a postdoc fellowship to pursue her research on Portuguese Modernism.
-Her dissertation is due to appear at the Gulbenkian Foundation Press.
+Her dissertation has recently appeared at the Gulbenkian Foundation Press.

 Isaac Sassoon (PhD ’07) now teaches at the Institute of Traditional Judaism.
 Cambridge University Press have recently published The Status of Women in Jewish Tradition , based on his Program dissertation.